 Andrew also worked for four years with Canada’s Sports Hall of Fame as it sought to re-establish a stronghold in the sports psyche of the nation.
 He re-designed its entire website (the creative aspects, not the IT work!) and conducted filmed interviews with dozens of its Honoured Members.
 As well, he successfully nominated several inductees during that time.

 Starting in 2012, Andrew has become as much a publisher as writer, producing books for exclusive distribution for Indigo in Canada.
-This relationship has seen more than 30 titles come to fruition as of 2018.
+This relationship has seen more than 30 titles come to fruition as of 2018, most importantly instant books on the Blue Jays and Raptors that became instant bestsellers.